 Stepwise Time Breakdown in Developing the App

 The cost of app development is heavily dependent on the location of the development team.
-Because of a different economy state, an hourly rate for mobile app development varies in different parts of the world.
+Because of a different economic state, the hourly rate for mobile app development varies in different parts of the world.
 India has the lowest rate, while the U.S. has the highest per hour charge.

 Additional Costs (Hidden Charges)

-Licenses: If a mobile app design incorporates one or more technologies that the developer should pay a charge, it may significantly increase an overall app development cost.
+Licenses: If a mobile app design incorporates one or more technologies that the developer should pay a charge for, it may significantly increase an overall app development cost.